Money Mistakes College Students Make

 Debt Ranks Among the Biggest Problems for Most Students

-College Student Money Mistake #1: Credit Card Debt
+College Student Money Mistake #1: Racking Up Credit Card Debt

-Credit cards have become a way of life.
-They make paying for things extremely easy and with many cards offering rewards programs or cash back it’s easy to see their appeal.
-The problem is that the appeal often overshadows the drawbacks.
+Credit cards are a convenient way to pay for things, and many cards offer rewards programs or cash back incentives that add to their appeal.
+The problem is that these benefits often overshadow the drawbacks, chief of which is the potential accumulate debt.
 Many cards have high interest rates, unfavorable terms, and allow students to spend more money than they actually have.
-In fact, if you get into the habit of only paying the minimum payment each month you could be stuck trying to pay off the card for over ten years!
+If you get into the habit of only paying the minimum payment each month you could be stuck trying to pay off the card long after graduation day.

 College Student Money Mistake #2: Ruining Your Credit Score

-College Student Money Mistake #3: Lack of Budgeting
+College Student Money Mistake #3: Not Using a Budget

-Does a college student really need to create a budget?
-You bet!
-In fact, this is one of the most important times to start budgeting.
-As a student it’s easy to get complacent when you don’t have a mortgage to pay, kids to feed, or other significant money worries.
-The problem is that students often have a limited or even sporadic income and if you don’t track this spending carefully it’s easy to waste money on things that you could otherwise save.
+College is one of the best times to get into the budgeting habit.
+As a student, it’s easy to get complacent when you don’t have a mortgage to pay, kids to feed, or other significant money worries.
+The problem is that you might have a limited or even sporadic income and if you don’t track your spending carefully, it’s easy to waste money on things that you don't necessarily need.

-College Student Money Mistake #4: Using Student Loan Money Inappropriately
+College Student Money Mistake #4: Misusing Student Loan Money

-Many students have to rely on student loans, and that’s fine.
-College tuition has gone up dramatically in recent years so it’s hard to keep up if your parents can’t help out that much.
+Many students have to rely on student loans to pay for a degree these days.
+College tuition has gone up dramatically in recent years so it’s hard to keep up if your parents aren't able to provide financial support.
 If the loans are actually used for school expenses that’s one thing, but all too often students will use some of this money to buy things that aren’t essential for school.

-Using some of your student loan money to fund a spring break trip in Mexico might make for a good time, but all you're doing is hurting yourself by digging an even deeper hole that you’ll need to climb out of after you graduate.
-A lot of students assume that student loans will be easy to pay off once they graduate and get a good job, but things don’t always work out that way.
+For example, using some of your student loan money to fund a spring break trip in Mexico might make for a good time, but you're digging an even deeper hole that you’ll need to climb out of after you graduate.
+Stick to using your student loan money only for necessary living expenses and even better, consider sending any excess money to your loan servicer while you're still in school as an advance against repayment.

-College Student Money Mistake #5: Reaching for an Expensive College
+College Student Money Mistake #5: Reaching for an Overpriced College

 Does the name of the school on your diploma really matter?
-In some cases it certainly does.
-In other cases, not so much.
-A lot of students have dreams of going to a prestigious school or head out of state, but this may not be the best decision financially.
-With some degrees it may not matter as much where your degree comes from so spending an extra $100,000 on that four year degree might not be the best use of money.
+In some cases, yes it does.
+In other career paths, perhaps not so much.
+Many students dream of going to a prestigious school or head out of state, but this may not be the best decision financially.
+With some degrees it may not matter as much where your degree comes from so spending an extra $100,000 on a degree may be wasteful.